4 Healthy Home Design & Green Homes

 Healthy home design and construction.

-Green home architects interested in this healthy home design philosophy will gladly implement the policies indicated on this webpage.
+Green home architects interested in this healthy house design philosophy will need to implement the policies indicated on this webpage.
 Please ask Rand Soellner about getting started.

-1. Which of the following techniques is NOT a Healthy Home Design method for Green Home Design & Construction?
+1. Which of the following techniques is NOT a Healthy Home Design method?

 b. clean ductwork.